jadounrahul/kartsnms/doc/Extensions/Smokeping.md

 ### Install and integrate Smokeping Backend - RHEL, CentOS and alike

-Smokeping is available via EPEL, which if you're running LibreNMS, you probably already have.
+Smokeping is available via EPEL, which if you're running KartsNMS, you probably already have.
 If you want to do something like run Smokeping on a seperate host and ship data via RRCached though, here's the install command: